Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ``ppi_network`` can retrieve the data from `STRING <http://string-db.org/>`_.
-Then using `PIE <http://www.ncbi.nlm.nih.gov/CBBresearch/Wilbur/IRET/PIE/>`_ to search the supported literatures of the protein-protein interaction networks.
+Then using `PIE <http://www.ncbi.nlm.nih.gov/CBBresearch/Wilbur/IRET/PIE/>`_ to search the supported literature of the protein-protein interaction networks.

 - **Required files**